kmuehlemann/Accessing-DHT11-and-DHT22-sensors-from-Raspberry-PI-4B/README_FIRST.md

 time libraries.
 What else should we really need?"

 He published his work under guytas/dht22 from where I took it and adapted it for my purposes.
 Guytas work was an eye-opener to me (since I am a bloody beginner).
-Nevertheless, I was able to make the program more stable and to adapt it to my needs since I am working with a slightly different sensor, the DHT11.
+Nevertheless, I was able to make the program more stable and to adapt it to my needs.
 Here, I would like to share my work.